mfumagalli/ngsTools/README.md

     % git clone --recursive https://github.com/mfumagalli/ngsTools.git

-if you prefer, although it is not recomended, you can download it from the Nielsen lab [webpage](http://cteg.berkeley.edu/~nielsen/resources/software/) and run:
+If you prefer, although it is not recomended, you can download a zipped folder on the right side of this page ("Download ZIP").

-    % tar -xvf  ngsTools_20140114.tar.gz

 To install these tools just run: